 A major grant from Nottinghamshire Freemasons has enabled us to plan this major project for carers who are aged 50 years+.
 I will be supporting carers to plan for the future, have time for themselves, and meet others facing similar challenges.
 This couldn't have come at a better time.
 To find out more about the struggles that carers are facing during the pandemic and how we are supporting them, please watch Claire and James's story.

 Right now, there is a very urgent need to address the risk of family carers’ deteriorating mental and physical wellbeing.

 Through the project we’re now supporting more than 120 family carers through phone calls, socially distant walks, meeting up online and sharing information through a private Facebook group.
-At the time of writing we have also been enjoying meeting up outside in small, socially distant groups for a coffee and a catch up.
-We’re very pleased to welcome Rebecca who has joined the project as a volunteer who has helped with activities like delivering wellbeing packs to family carers.
+At the time of writing Liz has been enjoying meeting up in small, socially distant groups for a coffee and a catch up.

 Some examples of the type of queries we can help with:

 - Support liasing with other agencies

 - Helping people to find out more about their benefits entitlements and other sources of support

 - Support to think about the future